Congratulations! By choosing a trip to Tennessee to soak up the history of Gatlinburg, you’re in great company.

 It’s called reenactment, and Gatlinburg is rife with it!

-Check out groups that put on reenactments such as the Battle of the Burg, complete with full armor and period dress, year-specific flags, weaponry, and more.
+Check out groups that put on reenactments such as the Battle of Burg Hill, complete with full armor and period dress, year-specific flags, weaponry, and more.

 Actors remain fully in character and are pleased to interact with you.